guyslook/mg/src/pages/our-personal-approach.md

       When working with us you'll work directly with a developer.
 This enables us to be a more budget-friendly option, particularly if you’re looking for one specific service.
-    type: text
-  - dark: true
-    paragraph: >-
-      ## Best tools for the job

-      We're not tied down to one way fits all, we will provide you with the tools that fit your needs and we'll make sure you're fully trained to be able to use them.
     textImage: >-
       <svg viewBox="0 0 667 667" fill="none" xmlns="http://www.w3.org/2000/svg">
       <path d="M504 333C504 427.441 427.441 504 333 504C238.559 504 162 427.441